adamsorbie/unix_course-2020-02-14/README.md

 own research.
 Additionally, knowing a little bit of bash scripting is very helpful for automating annoying, repetitive tasks and can help make your analyses more reproducible.

+# Course conventions

+* Anytime you see a path with yourusername in it e.g. `/home/yourusername` please replace "yourusername" with the username you chose for yourself during the installation.

 # The basic anatomy of a command line call